Operations on the Ancre, January–March 1917: Analysis

-The experience of the Royal Flying Corps (RFC) in 1916, had shown that single-engine fighters with superior performance could operate in pairs but where the aircraft were of inferior performance, formation flying was essential, even though fighting in the air split formations.
-By flying in formations made up of permanent sub-units of from two to three aircraft, British squadrons gained the benefit of concentration and a measure of flexibility, the formations being made up of three sub-units; extra formations could be added to be mutually supporting.
+The experience of the Royal Flying Corps (RFC) in 1916 had shown that single-engine fighters with superior performance could operate in pairs but for aircraft of inferior performance, formation flying was essential, even though engagements split formations.
+By flying in formations made up of permanent sub-units of two to three aircraft, British squadrons gained the benefit of concentration and a measure of flexibility, the formations being made up of three sub-units; extra formations could be added to be mutually supporting.
 Tactics were left to individual discretion but freelancing became less common.
 By the end of the Somme battle, it had become usual for reconnaissance aircraft to operate in formation with escorts and for bomber formations to have a close escort of six F.E.2bs and a distant escort of six single-seat fighters.

 The revival of the German Air Service (Die Fligertruppen) and formation of the Luftstreitkräfte in October 1916, led in October to the British using wireless interception stations (Compass Stations) quickly to locate aircraft operating over the British front, as part of a system.
 Trained observers gleaned information on German aircraft movements from wireless signals or ground observation and communicated the bearing from interception stations by wireless to wing headquarters or telephoned squadrons direct.
 Aircraft on patrol were directed to busy areas of the front by ground signals, although no attempt was made to control the interception of individual aircraft from the ground.